ibmverse/verse-developer/URL.md

   * `baseurl`
   * `url`
   * `verse-developer-chrome-ext`.
+2. `index.html`:
-2. `index.html`: 2 places, for linking to the Tutorial and to the Documentation
+  * 2 places, for linking to the Tutorial and to the Documentation
+  * Link and sub-title for 'View the Project on GitHub'
+  * Change who project is maintained by to 'IBM Connections Developers' and also change link